 Section 1.
-As provided in Article 12 (Responsibilities of Members), faculty members shall be available for assignment of professional duties for the entire period of their appointment.
-Professional duties are recognized to include teaching; scholarly or creative endeavor; service to the division, institution and the profession; and academic advising of students.
+As provided in Article 10 (Responsibilities of Members), faculty members shall be available for assignment of professional duties for the entire period of their appointment.
+Professional duties are recognized to include teaching, scholarship and service.

 The University recognizes that it shares with its faculty the responsibility for appropriate accounting of time and effort, as well as, for the development and improvement of faculty performance.
-Accordingly, the University and faculty agree that Sections 2 through 12 below describe aspects of a faculty member's professional responsibilities and performance in these areas shall be taken into account in all personnel actions, including the award of "merit".
+Accordingly, the University and faculty agree that Sections 2 through 7 below describe aspects of a faculty member's professional responsibilities and performance in these areas that shall be taken into account in all personnel actions.

 Section 2.
+The University retains the right to assign faculty work load based on the needs of the student and the goals of the Department, Division, College and University.
 Professional duties shall be assigned by the Division Chair or appropriate administrative officers in accordance with the needs of the division and the strengths of the faculty member.
 The University will endeavor to ensure that assignments are made only after consultation with the faculty member.

 Section 3.
-Because of the varied nature of the work and interests of the faculty members, no attempt is made to assign a number of working hours to the duties of scholarly or creative endeavor and service.
+Because of the varied nature of the work and interests of the faculty members, no attempt is made to assign a number of working hours to the duties of scholarship and service.